VU-DETAIL/vu-detail.github.io/people/jiao.md

 He is an associate editor of IEEE Trans on CAD, a lead guest editor of Frontiers in Neuroscience, a TPC member of DAC, ICCAD, ASP-DAC, GLSVLSI, LCTES, and a panelist of NSF/DoE.
 He served as the general chair of DACPS workshop 2023, and web chair for ESWEEK 2023.

 His research is sponsored by NSF, NIH, L3Harris, and Nvidia.

+He is the recipient of 2022 IEEE "Young Engineer of the Year Award (Philadelphia Section)".

+Fun fact:
 He has delivered an invited presentation at U.S. Congressional House, which "[received a lot of good feedback from both sides of the aisle](https://www1.villanova.edu/villanova/engineering/newsevents/newsarchives/2020/faculty-research/Sudler-Blockchain.html)".

-He is the recipient of 2022 IEEE "Young Engineer of the Year Award (Philadelphia Section)".

 <!---
 ## Fun Facts